Why Does My Dog Bark When I Talk on the Phone?

 Visit training basicsCommon questions

-Outside is harder because triggers, smells, movement, and distance compete with you.
+Outside is harder because smells, movement, distance, and surprises compete with you.
 Lower the difficulty and reward attention before expecting indoor-level cues.

 Start with the behavior that changes the setup fastest: coming away, settling on a mat, looking back at you, going behind a barrier, or trading for food.